dumrelu/Rune-inator/README.md

 # Rune-inator

-A simple python script that takes runes from https://www.murderbridge.com and configures the runes in the League of Legends client.
+A simple python script that takes runes from https://www.murderbridge.com (for ARAMs) and configures the runes in the League of Legends client.

 ## TODOs